 WITHOUT SACRIFICING THEIR TREATS

-No one frowns upon you studying for a degree or going on a course to learn a skill and improve your intellect, but as soon as you choose to improve your physique, you're seen as vain and narcissistic and often perceive it as a shallow pursuit.
+No one frowns upon you studying for a degree or going on a course to learn a skill and improve your intellect, but as soon as you choose to improve your physique, you're seen as vain and narcissistic and it's often perceived as a shallow pursuit.
 Aside from the fact that it ties in with your longevity and would significantly improve most people's health and self-esteem!
 The reason most people don't like other people getting into shape is because it's a reflection of what they're NOT, and don't have the discipline and self-control to BE.
 Superficially most people can get away with not being super smart, it's much harder to get away with being fat and out of shape.
 You tend to be judged superficially, but no amount of whining about that will change it.
 Don't get me wrong, I have no problem with people aspiring to mediocrity.
 They're entitled to squander their life however they choose.
 There is a general misperception that Bodybuilders and Physique competitors are dysmorphic, and have a skewed body image, much like an anorexic.
 In most cases, nothing could be further from the truth!

 ASPIRING TO MEDIOCRITY